JeffersonLab/clara-tests/stress/README.md

 Usage
 -----

- -  Execute the `start` script to launch the platform and the DPEs:
+ -  Execute the `start` script to launch the front-end and the DPEs:

         $ ./start <number_of_dpes>

     A tmux session will be created.
-Window 1 will show the platform running and each of the next windows will show the running DPEs.
+Window 1 will show the front-end running and each of the next windows will show the running DPEs.
 The focus will be in Window 0, to run the following scripts.

-    If the number of DPEs is set to 0 then no DPE will be started, and only the platform will be used to run services.
+    If the number of DPEs is set to 0 then no DPE will be started, and only the front-end will be used to run services.

  -  Execute the `setup-chain` script with the services.yaml file as argument to deploy and link the reconstruction services.

         $ ./setup-chain <services.yaml>

-    The standard reader and writer will be deployed in the platform.
+    The standard reader and writer will be deployed in the front-end.
     The reconstruction chain will be deployed on each running DPE.
-If no DPEs were started, then the chain will be deployed in the platform.
+If no DPEs were started, then the chain will be deployed in the front-end.

     Once all the services in all nodes are deployed, the reader will be linked to the first service of the reconstruction chain in each DPE.
 The last